 It is officially that time of year again when we must begin to prepare for the colder months.
-The colder the climate you live in the more preparation that will be needed.
+The colder the climate you live in, the more preparation that will be needed.
 Where do we even start?
-There are so many loose ends to tie up before the snow starts flying, and the air begins to tare right through us.
-Last week here in Ohio we were in the 80’s now we are seeing highs in 50’s.
-Talk about shell-shocked!
-Hello Fall!
-From shorts to sweatshirts in less than 12 hours is just inhuman.
+There are so many loose ends to tie up before the snow starts flying, and the air begins to tear right through us.
+Last week here in Ohio, we were in the 80s now we are seeing highs in 50s.
+Hello, fall!
+From shorts to sweatshirts in less than 12 hours is just inhumane.

 Close up the Drafts!

 When preparing, I always like to start with drafts, whether filled or covered get the drafts plugged up.
 One of the killers this time of year for chickens is respiratory infections, commonly caused by cool drafty air.
 While you want to ensure adequate ventilation, it needs to be properly placed as not to cause undue drafts on the chickens.

 Picking out a heated water source is also a good idea about this time.
 If you have the luxury of electricity in your coop, take advantage of it.
 Heated drinkers or bases come in all kinds of styles and price ranges.
 You no longer need to be rich to enjoy the benefits of heat.
 The cost of heated drinkers and bases have come down expediently, over the past few years, thank god.
 If you cannot afford or do not have electricity, pick out a rubberized dish for their water.
 It makes it easier to break out the ice for refilling purposes.